learn-co-curriculum/swift-protocolType-lab/README.md

 }
 ```

 There's now a property called `delegate` of type `ParentDelegate?`.
-It's an optional `ParentDelegate` which means its default value is `nil`.
+It's an optional `ParentDelegate`, which means its default value is `nil`.
 We don't need to add onto the initializer because this new property has a default value of `nil` because it's an optional.

 So instead of having a function take in a `Mom` as an argument, we can do something like this: